sweirich/pi-forall/notes3.md

 The main idea is that we will:

- - establish a new judgement to define when types are equal
+ - establish a new judgement that defines when types are equal

         G |- A = B